 ISLANDS Audio Series: Hear author Matthew Miller’s audio account of cracking macadamia nuts on the Big Island.

 That scent always evokes Hawaii for me, ironic given that macadamia trees were introduced from Australia.
 Since 1881, however, the nut has established its credentials as a key flavor of aloha.
-Hawaii grows only about a quarter of the world's macs, Richard tells me, but it processes many of the nuts produced elsewhere, and most macadamia-tree cultivars planted worldwide come from the state.
+Hawaii grows only about a quarter of the world’s macadamia nuts, Richard tells me, but it processes many of the nuts produced elsewhere, and most macadamia-tree cultivars planted worldwide come from the state.
 I nod impatiently as he presents these facts.
-I haven't gotten to eat any yet.
+I haven’t gotten to eat any Hawaiian macadamia nuts yet.

 But first Richard shows me the mound of unshelled nuts filtering down to the industrial-strength nutcracker.
 It’s like he’s toying with me.
 From the outside, the operation looks just like any old factory.
 “My consultants tell me I’m not selling enough water,” he says, meaning nuts with higher water content, “but I’d rather sell more delicious nuts.”
 Water content below 1 percent, he says, gives you much better-tasting nuts.
 Macs absorb atmospheric moisture, so there’s a drying limit.
 Even Chile’s Atacama Desert, one of the driest regions on earth, has relative humidity above 2%, and the Big Island is a lot wetter than Atacama.
 When the weather gets humid, the nuts get humid.
 And humid nuts don’t taste as good.
 They’re not as crisp.
 The oil and water don’t mix well.